 listings to find chapter chairs' names.

-SME encourages you to publicize your affiliation with the Society by proudly displaying its widely recognized logo — within guidelines:
+SME encourages you to publicize your affiliation with SME by proudly displaying its widely recognized logo — within guidelines:

-- Only chapters may sell or give away items emblazoned with the SME logo
+- Only chapters may sell or give away items emblazoned with the current, approved SME logo.

-- All logo usage must comply with the SME Logo Standards
+- All logo usage must comply with the SME Logo Standards; approved SME logos can be downloaded from logo page.

 As the chapter's highest and most prestigious award, the SME President's Award